Duct Balloons

 • Isolating duct work during maintenance of ID fans

-In front of or on top of existing ID fan dampers to allow maintenance on out of service fans
+Installed on the “safe side” of existing ID fan dampers to allow maintenance on out of service fans

 • Isolating duct work during the installation of bag houses

-In front of or on top of existing isolation dampers and ID fan outlet dampers during bag house maintenance
+Installed on the “safe side” of existing isolation dampers and ID fan outlet dampers during bag house maintenance

 • Controlling fugitive dust during precipitator or ID fan grit blasting